Richard Réti: Death

 Réti died on 6 June 1929 in Prague of scarlet fever.
-His ashes are buried in the grave of Réti's father, Dr. Samuel Réti, in the Jewish section of Zentralfriedhof cemetery in Vienna, in Section T1, Group 51, Row 5, Grave 34.
+His ashes are buried in the grave of Réti's father, Dr. Samuel Réti, in the Jewish section of the Zentralfriedhof in Vienna, in Section T1, Group 51, Row 5, Grave 34.

 Legacy

 The Réti Opening (1.Nf3 d5 2.c4) is named after him.

-Réti defeated World Champion José Raúl Capablanca in the New York 1924 chess tournament – Capablanca's first defeat in eight years, his only loss to Réti, and his first since becoming world champion.
+Réti defeated World Champion José Raúl Capablanca in the New York 1924 chess tournament in 31 moves – Capablanca's first defeat in eight years, his only loss to Réti, and his first since becoming world champion.
 This tournament was also the only occasion in which Réti beat future world champion Alexander Alekhine, accomplishing this feat in the same number of moves.

 Réti's writings have become classics of chess literature.
 Modern Ideas in Chess (1923) and Masters of the Chess Board (1933) are studied today.

 Famous endgame study

 Réti composed one of the most famous chess studies, shown in this diagram.
 It was published in Ostrauer Morgenzeitung 4 December 1921.
 It seems impossible for the white king to catch the advanced black pawn, while the white pawn can be easily stopped by the black king.
 The idea of the solution is to move the king to advance on both pawns at the same time using specific properties of the chess geometry.